matlevo12/relaybypassflexi/README.md

+Oct 19th 2019

+I realised I didn't have the latest code (corresponding to the latest PCB sold by CODA).
+The led and relay was working by chance because some IO had the same pins, but the photofet wasn't being used...
+Now it's fixed, but I totally erased the "flexiswitch" part, I still need to work on that.

+//

 Oct 10th 2019

 The SW2 thing doesn't work, I "//ed" the code that doesn't work, I'll fix it later today.